Cosmicist/urbanoexpress-challenge/README.md

 ```

 > For the sake of brevity I only covered the most important core logic with unit
 > tests.
-But of course, ideally, all should be covered.
+But of course, ideally, everything should be covered.

 ## User creation